doublechiang/ptetris/README.md

 $ python3 main.py

 ASD keys to control the direction.
-,. to control the rotation.
+,. to control the rotation